h-v-smacker/canned_food/README.md

 real world.
 Although the cans with non-symmetrical items on labels look good only from half of the angles.

-The recipes follow the scheme of "glass bottle" + "produce" [ + "sugar" ]
+The recipes follow the scheme of "glass bottle" + "produce" × "amount" [ + "sugar" ]

+The amount of ingredients differs, roughly based on the original nutritional value of the items, so that you'd need more less nutricious items to fill a mason jar.

-The default 4 items do not require sugar, even though 3 of those are jams and probably would taste horribly IRL without sugar:
+The default 4 recipes do not require sugar, even though 3 of those are jams and probably would taste horribly IRL without sugar:
 * Apple jam
 * Canned brown mushrooms